Steven MacLean (footballer): 2013–14 season

-In the 2013–14 season, MacLean was included for four matches in the Europa League match and in the first leg of their Europa League third qualifying round tie, he scored his first European goal, in a 1–0 win over Belarus side Minsk.
-However, the next leg, Minsk equalised, leading to extra time and then to penalty shoot-out.
-MacLean's penalty was saved, eliminating St Johnstone from the Europa League.
-After the match, MacLean quoted "I tried to go for power [with my penalty] but the keeper has guessed right" In the newly founded Scottish Premiership at the top of the Scottish Professional Football League, MacLean scored four goals between late September and mid-October against Partick Thistle, Inverness Caledonian Thistle and St Mirren.
-Unfortunately, MacLean had an operation on his knee after an injury sustained against St Mirren and was expected to be out for three months.
+In the 2013–14 season, MacLean played in both legs, winning 2–1 on aggregate against Norwegian side Rosenberg in the UEFA Europa League second qualifying round.
+In the first leg of the UEFA Europa League third qualifying round tie, he scored his first European goal, in a 1–0 win over Belarus side Minsk.
+However, in the return leg, MacLean started the match, but Minsk equalised, leading to extra time and penalty shoot-out, which was one of the three players to fail convert the shootout, as the club were eliminated from the tournament.
+After the match, MacLean quoted "I tried to go for power [with my penalty] but the keeper has guessed right."